rbdannenberg/arco/doc/ugens.md

 Fluidsynth is a popular open-source sample-based synthesizer. `flsyn` is a unit generator that uses the Fluidsynth engine to produce samples.
 This is a MIDI synthesizer, so you control it by sending Arco messages that correspond to MIDI messages.
+The output has 2 channels.

 *Note:* On macOS, Fluidsynth requires a dynamic library, `glib-2.0`, so the resulting Arco application using `flsyn` is not complete or